kartoza/kartoza-plymouth-theme/README.md

 ## 🚀 Project Overview

-NixOS [PACKAGE NAME] is a ....
+NixOS kartoza-plymouth-theme is a ....
 The project includes: